-Each port has two attributes, namely the already discussed quantity and further a Boolean attribute that indicates whether the port is a power port or a state port.
-Only power ports allow for exchange of energy associated with the attributed quantity.
-A state port is required whenever the behavior of a system depends on the state of another system, although no energy is exchanged between the two.
+Each port has two attributes: the previously discussed quantity, and a Boolean attribute that indicates whether the port is a power port or a state port.
+Indeed, only power ports allow for an exchange of energy, based on an exchange of the respective quantity.
+State ports are required whenever the behavior of one system depends on the state of another system, although no energy is exchanged between the two.